andrew/ultimate-awesome/README.md

 - [awesome-text-to-video](https://github.com/jianzhnie/awesome-text-to-video) -  A Survey on Text-to-Video Generation/Synthesis.
 - [awesome-radare2](https://github.com/radareorg/awesome-radare2) - A curated list of awesome projects, articles and the other materials powered by Radare2.
 - [awesome-distributed-transactions](https://github.com/redpanda-data/awesome-distributed-transactions) - Awesome list of distributed transactions.
+- [awesome-styleguides](https://github.com/RichardLitt/awesome-styleguides) - :clipboard: A list of styleguides.
 - [Awesome-AIGC-3D](https://github.com/hitcslj/Awesome-AIGC-3D) - A curated list of awesome AIGC 3D papers.
 - [awesome-roslyn](https://github.com/ironcev/awesome-roslyn) - Curated list of awesome Roslyn books, tutorials, open-source projects, analyzers, code fixes, refactorings, and source generators.
-- [awesome-styleguides](https://github.com/RichardLitt/awesome-styleguides) - :clipboard: A list of styleguides.
 - [awesome-note-taking](https://github.com/tehtbl/awesome-note-taking) - A curated list of awesome note-taking software.
 - [awesome-redis](https://github.com/JamzyWang/awesome-redis) - A curated list of amazingly awesome redis and redis ecosystem resources. .
 - [Awesome-Vision-Mamba-Models](https://github.com/Ruixxxx/Awesome-Vision-Mamba-Models) - [Official Repo] Visual Mamba: A Survey and New Outlooks.
 - [awesome-federated-learning](https://github.com/weimingwill/awesome-federated-learning) - All materials you need for Federated Learning:  blogs, videos, papers, and softwares, etc.
 - [Awesome-Red-Teaming](https://github.com/0xMrNiko/Awesome-Red-Teaming) - List of Awesome Red Team / Red Teaming Resources  This list is for anyone wishing to learn about Red Teaming but do not have a starting point.
 - [awesome-database-design](https://github.com/sujeet-agrahari/awesome-database-design) - :zap: A collection of resources and tutorials to design a better database schema.
+- [awesome-large-audio-models](https://github.com/EmulationAI/awesome-large-audio-models) - Collection of resources on the applications of Large Language Models (LLMs) in Audio AI.
 - [awesome-instruction-datasets](https://github.com/jianzhnie/awesome-instruction-datasets) - A collection of awesome-prompt-datasets, awesome-instruction-dataset, to train ChatLLM such as chatgpt 收录各种各样的指令数据集, 用于训练  ChatLLM 模型。.
 - [awesome-project-management](https://github.com/shahedbd/awesome-project-management) - Awesome lists about Project Management interesting and useful topics.
 - [awesome-circuitpython](https://github.com/adafruit/awesome-circuitpython) - A curated list of awesome CircuitPython guides, videos, libraries, frameworks, software and resources.